 How to Get to I-Resort

 From the Nha Trang city center to I-Resort, it’s 9 kilometers (5.6 miles) away.
 The resort is up on the Nha Trang hills so it’s a bit secluded.
 The best way to get there is to go by motorbike, taxi, or via Grab, the popular ride-hailing app that works similarly to Uber.
 It’ll take approximately 20 minutes to arrive here.
+Don’t forget to purchase a 4G SIM card at the Cam Ranh International Airport so you can use the app.

 To return to the city, the resort has taxis available.
 Although the metered prices are higher than the official taxis (Mai Linh or Vinasun) in Nha Trang, you may have difficulties securing a Grab vehicle.
 They aren’t as readily available in the area.